5 cannabis facts for your grandparents

 3. It’s unlikely to cause cognitive decline

-Your grandparents have already reached their full physical and cognitive development, so there seems to be little risk that the occasional joint would cause any sort of mental decline.
-One study actually found that “strong evidence that medical marijuana treatment may normalize brain activity,” and a comprehensive review carried out in May of this year asserted that the limited evidence we do have on this suggests that “[cannabis] use in older ages may not be linked with poorer cognitive performance.”
+Here’s some more cannabis information for beginners: your grandparents have already reached their full physical and cognitive development, so there seems to be little risk that the occasional joint would cause any sort of mental decline.
+One study actually found that “strong evidence that medical marijuana treatment may normalize brain activity,” and a comprehensive review carried out in May of this year asserted that the limited evidence we do have on cannabis effectiveness in elderly cases suggests that “[cannabis] use in older ages may not be linked with poorer cognitive performance.”

-Simply put, while there isn’t enough evidence to suggest that cannabis use poses zero cognitive risk for seniors — or that it could help improve their cognitive function — research has shown that the brain-addled pot smoker stereotype is just that, a stereotype that isn’t borne out by science.
+Simply put, while there isn’t enough evidence while exploring cannabis knowledge to suggest that the benefits of cannabis use poses zero cognitive risk for seniors — or that the benefits of cannabis could help improve their cognitive function — research has shown that the brain-addled pot smoker stereotype is just that, a stereotype that isn’t borne out by science.

-And while there is a growing body of evidence that cannabis use during adolescence can lead to reduced cognitive function and IQ later in life, there is evidence that it has no such effect.
-Recent studies, including one that followed hundreds of pairs twins for decades, found that there was no difference in cognitive functioning between those who used cannabis and those who did not.
+And while there is a growing body of evidence that cannabis use during adolescence can lead to reduced cognitive function and IQ later in life, a look at cannabis information for beginners will tell you there is evidence that it has no such effect.
+Recent studies, including one that followed hundreds of pairs twins for decades while exploring cannabis knowledge, found that there was no difference in cognitive functioning between those who used cannabis and those who did not.

 4. You don’t have to get high

-Your grandparents may be a bit turned off by the prospect of getting stoned and giddy, giggling at daytime TV as they are unable despite their best efforts to remember where they put their car keys or why they went to the kitchen.
+Your grandparents may be a bit turned off by the prospect of getting stoned and giddy, giggling at daytime TV as they are unable despite their best efforts to remember where they put their car keys or why they went to the kitchen, yet another one of the many cannabis misconceptions.
 If they are already starting to experience more “senior moments,” then this trepidation is understandable.

-The good news is that you don’t have to get stoned in order to enjoy the benefits of marijuana.
+The good news is that you don’t have to get stoned in order to enjoy the benefits of cannabis or marijuana.

 "Microdosing" cannabis is growing in popularity as of late, and it can be a great way to treat pain, nausea, and other ailments, without feeling intoxicated, or developing other side effects like anxiety.
 Microdosing entails just that — using a very small amount of cannabis — and it can be easily done through using small doses of a THC-dominant product, using a low-THC cultivar, or a wide variety of low- or no-THC products that are high in cannabidiol.
 Research has shown that it can be just as effective as at treating pain.

-Cannabidiol, or CBD, is a cannabinoid hat provides many of the health benefits of full-spectrum cannabis, without the psychotropic effect caused by THC.
+Cannabidiol, or CBD, is a cannabinoid that provides many of the health benefits of full-spectrum cannabis effectiveness in elderly individuals, without the psychotropic effect caused by THC.
 CBD can be taken in a variety of forms — from gummies to pills to topical solutions and tinctures.
-It can even reduce the psychotropic effects of THC and can be taken on its own to treat a variety of conditions including anxiety and depression.
+It can even reduce the psychotropic effects of THC and can be taken on its own to treat a variety of conditions due to the benefits of cannabis, including anxiety and depression.

 5. Cannabis can help you sleep better

 Cannabis has grown in popularity in recent years as a sleep aid and for good reason.
-A 2010 study found that cannabis use led to “significant improvements” in sleep.
-A study carried out in 2014 found that cannabis improved sleep for “a meaningful proportion” of those patients who had treatment-resistant sleep problems.
+A 2010 study found that the benefits of cannabis use led to “significant improvements” in sleep.
+A study carried out in 2014 while exploring cannabis knowledge found that cannabis improved sleep for “a meaningful proportion” of those patients who had treatment-resistant sleep problems.

 One thing to keep in mind about using cannabis for sleep though, is it can inhibit REM sleep, and a common experience many people have with cannabis is that they dream less, or remember their dreams significantly less than before.
 But while healthy REM sleep is important, what’s often more important is that patients are able to sleep at all.
 So if marijuana can help your grandparents get some shut eye, that can be a major improvement to their quality of life.